CutaneousBioinf/ATAC-seq/README.md

 This is an automatic pipeline of processing ATAC-seq data.
 The pipeline will need the user to provide the raw ATACseq sequence data and will do the following steps including adapter-trimming, alignment, filtering, plotting chromosome pattern, getting the coverage depth, generating .bed filea, comparing signal to noise and summarizing all the previous steps.

+The pipeline wil return a summary file to conclude the running process, namely summary_file_BatchXX_RunXX.txt.

 The pipeline was contributed by Yuhua Zhang, Alex Tsoi and Matthew Patrick.

 ## Usage of the ATACseq_pipeline: